+The handbook offers a tool to facilitate the search for the correct reference position.
 The first column of the tool lists a large number of reference positions per field of work in alphabetical order, which positions are common in employment agency practice.
 The second column shows the frequently used alternative job titles associated with the fields of work.
 The third column lists the matching collective agreement job level.